 - If symptoms are appearing, GO DOWN, DOWN, DOWN!

-In conclusion, there is no need to worry about high altitude sickness for a perfect trekking but, light activity during the day is better than sleeping because respiration decreases during sleep, exacerbating the symptoms.
-Thanking you!
+In conclusion, there is no need to worry about high altitude sickness for a perfect trek; light activity during the day is better than sleeping because respiration decreases during sleep, exacerbating the symptoms.
+You may like to know about some important tips for making a Nepal trek successful with a happy ending.
+Here is the link